Customers are the reason why brands are shaped or shaken.

-Customer response time is defined as the total time it takes for your support team to first respond to a customer query.
+Customer response time is defined as the total time taken by your support team to first respond to a customer query.
 The shorter the response time, the better.

-CMO Council found that the most important attribute of a good customer experience, according to the customers themselves, is a fast response time.
+In fact, a fast response time is the most important attribute of a good customer experience, according to the customers themselves.